hpc-social/.github/profile/README.md

 - [About our Mastodon](https://mast.hpc.social/about): hosted at [mast.hpc.social](https://mast.hpc.social) where we connect and have fun discussion!
 - [Join Us On Mastodon](https://mast.hpc.social/auth/sign_up): a direct sign-up link to create an account.
+- [Jobs Bot](https://mast.hpc.social/@jobs): say hello 👋 to our jobs bot on Mastodon!
 - [Profiles](https://mast.hpc.social/directory): profiles directory to find people on our server and elsewhere
 - [Invite People to Mastodon](https://mast.hpc.social/invites): once you've signed up (including option to send them a link to follow you)
 - [Privacy Policy](https://mast.hpc.social/privacy-policy): and see also links in the "About" starting page